2024

 15.8 – 15.9.2019 Allas Sea Pool, Helsinki

-Exhibition date in 2020: 10.6 – 6.9.2020 Veteran’s Park, Espoo Keskus
+10.6 – 6.9.2020 Veteran’s Park, Espoo Keskus

 The installation Biological Being contains a large female sculpture.
 The form is inspired by the ancient sculpture of Venus of Willendorf and the Pre-Columbian terra-cotta Nayarit style known as Chinesco.
 In these forms, I am looking for iconic physical silhouettes of a woman.

-The woman statue holds a substantial rope resembling braided hair This expansive rope unfolds into a massive net, entwining numerous strands of braided and non-braided hair alongside peculiar objects.
+The woman statue holds a substantial rope resembling braided hair.
+This expansive rope unfolds into a massive net, entwining numerous strands of braided and non-braided hair alongside peculiar objects.
 These enigmatic objects, clutched by the statue, amalgamate into a formidable, unsettling entity emerging from her body, burdening her.
 It manifests as a monstrous weight, a load she tenaciously bears, determined not to release.

 This work delves into one specific burden of being female, often defined biologically through the capacity to bear children.
 Women face societal pressures, constantly subjected to questions and comments, and are pressured to justify their choice not to have children.